-Compensation Philosophy and Objectives
+II.
+Our Executive Compensation Philosophy and Objectives

-Our executive compensation philosophy is to enable ImmunoGen to attract, retain and motivate key executives to achieve our long-term objective of creating significant shareholder value through our antibody-drug conjugate (ADC) technology and expertise.
-In this regard, we set executive compensation with two principal goals: first, to align fixed compensation and target incentive compensation with the market median for our peer group; and second, to align a substantial portion of that compensation with the creation of long-term value for our shareholders.
-Attracting and retaining key executives is particularly challenging in the biotechnology industry where executives are required to remain focused and committed throughout years of product development, regulatory approvals and, at times, financial instability.
-The market for executive talent in our industry is highly competitive, with many biotechnology companies that are at a similar stage of development as ImmunoGen located in general proximity to our corporate offices.
+Our executive compensation philosophy is designed to enable us to attract, retain, and motivate key executives to achieve our long-term objective of creating significant shareholder value through our antibody-drug conjugate technology and expertise.
+In this regard, we set executive compensation with two principal goals: first, generally to align fixed compensation and target incentive compensation with the market median for our peer group; and second, to align a substantial portion of that compensation with the creation of long-term value for our shareholders.

+Attracting and retaining key executives is particularly challenging in the biotechnology industry, where executives are required to remain focused and committed throughout years of product development, regulatory approvals, and, at times, financial instability.
+The market for executive talent in our industry is highly competitive, with many biotechnology companies that are at a similar stage of development located in general proximity to our corporate office outside of Boston, Massachusetts.